kironang/chronicdiseasedashboard/README.md

 ![Screenshot of the shinyapps.io website interface where users can see their name, token, and secret](image-6.png)

 Take note of the name, token, and secret.
-To deploy the dashboard, you need to edit the ``deploy.r`` script found in the ``dashboard`` directory.
+To deploy the dashboard, you need to edit the ``deploy.r`` found in the same directory as this ``README.md`` file.
 Swap out the strings for your information and then source the script in RStudio.
+Again, if you see a yellow warning asking you to install the necessary library, please click ``Install``.

 ## How do I add more datasets to the dashboard?